datacarpentry/datacarpentry.github.io/pages/lessons.md

 This workshop uses a [tabular ecology dataset](https://datacarpentry.org/ecology-workshop/data/index.html) from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459) and teaches data cleaning, management, analysis, and visualization. *There are no pre-requisites, and the materials assume no prior knowledge about the tools.* We use a single dataset throughout the workshop to model the data management and analysis workflow that a researcher would use.

 The Ecology workshop can be taught using R or Python as the base language.

+The Ecology [Curriculum Advisory Committee](https://carpentries.org/curriculum-advisors/) is currently calling for Instructors to pilot [an alternative version of the _Data Analysis and Visualization in R for Ecologists_ lesson](https://carpentries-incubator.github.io/R-ecology-lesson-alternative/), and provide feedback on their experience.
+[Read the announcement blog post](https://carpentries.org/blog/2023/07/r-ecology-alt-beta/) to learn more about this redesigned lesson and how you can get involved with testing it.

 #### Lessons in English